-8. Check Cashing Service.
+7. Check Cashing Service.

-Personal checks to a maximum amount of \$150 may be cashed at the Controller's Office upon presentation of identification.
+Personal checks in the maximum amount of \$150 may be cashed at the Controller's Office cashier windows upon presentation of your University Quickcard.
 Second party checks will not be accepted.

-Hours:

-Monday-Friday

-9:00 a.m. - 12 noon 1:00 p.m. - 4:00 p.m.
+Hours of service are 9:00 a.m. through 4:00 p.m. on Monday through Friday.

-9. Notary Services.
+8. Notary Services.

-Notary service is available in the Controller's Office or Financial Assistance Office without charge to faculty or students.
+Notary service is available in the Controller's Office and Financial Assistance Offices without charge to students and faculty.

-10. Lost and Found Property.
+9. Lost and Found Property.

-Lost or found articles in a building should be taken to the main office within that building.
-Offices receiving property will notify Security immediately so that owners may be located.
+Lost or found articles in a building should be taken to the main office within the building.
+Offices receiving property should notify Campus Police immediately so that the owner may be located.

-Articles lost or found on the University grounds should be taken to the Security Office in Macmillan Hall, 1308 Bradley Avenue (ext.
+Articles lost or found on the University grounds should be taken to the Campus Police Department located in the Parking Deck office (ext.
 2000).

-11. Vehicle Registration.
+10. Vehicle Registration.

-All faculty who want to park on University property must register their vehicles with the University.
-Faculty are limited to two free parking decals.
+All faculty who wish to park vehicles on University property must register their vehicles with the University Parking Office and purchase a parking tag/decal.
 If a citation is received for a traffic violation, it should be paid or appealed promptly.

-During certain events and at any time the University may deem it necessary, parking on campus may be restricted.
-Any questions concerning parking or vehicle registration should be directed to the Security Office, Macmillan Building, 1308 Bradley Avenue (ext.
+During certain events the University may deem it necessary to restrict parking for designated campus areas.
+Any questions concerning parking or vehicle registration should be directed to the Director of Parking and Conferences (Ext.
+2227).

+11. Police/Security Department.

+The University maintains a Campus Police Department.
+The purpose of this Department is to provide protection and other services required to assist the Administration in the orderly conduct of University business.
+The Department is located in Parking Deck (ext.
 2000).

-12. Police/Security Department.

-The University maintains a Campus Police Department which includes a traffic section.
-The purpose of this Department is to provide protection, and other services that are required to assist the Administration in the orderly conduct of University business.
-The Department is located in Macmillan Hall, 1308 Bradley Avenue (ext.
-2000).
-When on campus, if assistance is needed the Bradley Security Office should be called first, either directly or through the Bradley Operator.
+When on campus, if assistance is needed the University Police can be called directly or through the Bradley Operator (dial '0' for on campus calls; 676-7611 for off-campus calls).
 Requests for such assistance will be relayed immediately to an on-duty officer.